webrecorder/pywb/docs/manual/configuring.rst

 Exact Timestamp Redirects
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, pywb does not redirect urls to the 'canonical' respresntation of a url with the exact timestamp.
+By default, pywb does not redirect urls to the 'canonical' representation of a url with the exact timestamp.

-For example, when requesting ``/my-coll/2017js_/http://example.com/example.js`` but the actual timestamp of the resource is ``2017010203000400``,
+For example, when requesting ``/my-coll/2017js_/http://example.com/example.js`` but the actual timestamp of the resource is ``2017010203000400``, there is not a redirect to ``/my-coll/2017010203000400js_/http://example.com/example.js``.

-there is not a redirect to ``/my-coll/2017010203000400js_/http://example.com/example.js``.
-Instead, this 'canonical' url is returned in
+Instead, this 'canonical' url is returned with the response in the ``Content-Location`` header.

-the ``Content-Location`` value.
-This behavior is recommended for performance reasons as it avoids an extra roundtrip to the server for a redirect.
+(This behavior is recommended for performance reasons as it avoids an extra roundtrip to the server for a redirect.)

 However, if the classic redirect behavior is desired, it can be enable by adding::

   redirect_to_exact: true

 to the config.
-This will force any url to be redirected to the exact url, and is consistent with previous behavior and other wayback machine implementations, at expense of additional network traffic.
+This will force any url to be redirected to the exact url, and is consistent with previous behavior and other "wayback machine" implementations.

 Memento Protocol